VilsonJrCorrea/challenge-mei/README.md

 Create a file `.env.test` with the environment variables looks like in file `env.example`.

 ## Creating seeds in the database
+> By default seeds are gonna be planted in dev database.
+If you wanna change, update the file `package.json` in script `seed`.

 You can run the seeds using `npm`:

 `npm run seed`